Party of Freedom and Justice: 2019–2021: Early years

-2022–present
+2022–present: Mainstream prominence

 Shortly before the January 2022 constitutional referendum, SSP called for citizens to not take part in the referendum.
 Later in January 2022, SSP proposed Zdravko Ponoš of Narodna as the presidential candidate of the joint coalition.
 This coalition was formalised in February 2022 under the name United for the Victory of Serbia (UZPS), when Ponoš was confirmed to be their joint presidential candidate.
 In the parliamentary election, UZPS won 14% of the popular vote and 10 seats in the National Assembly, while Ponoš won 18% of the popular vote, placing second behind Aleksandar Vučić, the incumbent president of Serbia.
 Additionally, SSP won 6 seats in the City Assembly of Belgrade in the 2022 Belgrade City Assembly election.
 Following the elections, Đilas met with Vučić to discuss about the outcome of the Belgrade City Assembly election.
-This resulted into criticism from Narodna, while DS also added that Đilas did not consult with other coalition members before the meeting.
+This resulted into criticism from Narodna; DS also added that Đilas did not consult with other coalition members before the meeting.
 This ultimately led to the dissolution of UZPS.

 Following the elections, SSP announced that it would form a joint parliamentary group with PSG, Movement for Reversal, and United Trade Unions of Serbia "Sloga" in the National Assembly and City Assembly of Belgrade; these groups were formalised under the name Ujedinjeni. Đilas was re-elected president of SSP in July 2022, while Stefanović, Tepić, and Bulatović retained their positions; Goran Petrović and Dušan Nikezić also became vice-presidents of the party.
 Bulatović however left SSP and the Ujedinjeni parliamentary group in December 2022, claiming that Tepić allegedly lobbies for the Serbian Progressive Party (SNS).
 He then met with several government ministers before forming the Alliance of Social Democrats citizens' group in January 2023.